librato/librato-python-web/README.md

 ## Installation

 See the following KB articles for a general overview of how to create a turnkey Librato integration and configure the Python agent.
-Additional details are below.

 * [Django](https://www.librato.com/docs/kb/collect/integrations/django.html)
 * [Flask](https://www.librato.com/docs/kb/collect/integrations/flask.html)